ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

     }
 }
 ```
-Create a class for your Ikasan Module with a fully qualified name of ```com.ikasan.example.ComponentFactory```.
+Create a class for your Ikasan Module with a fully qualified name of ```com.ikasan.example.MyModule```.

 Copy and paste the entirety of the code below replacing the content of that class.
 ```java